dieghernan/dieghernan.github.io/collections/_posts/2023-12-16-bertin_dots.md

 ## Final plot

-And finally the map.
-In this case I would save it as a high resolution square map.
+And finally, the map.
+In this case, I save it as a high-resolution square map.

 ```r